-Companies are now creating green targets that they want to meet within a certain timeframe.
+Companies are now creating green targets they want to meet within a specific timeframe.
 This demonstrates that many companies are now showing more consideration for the environment.
-Through their commitments to green initiatives, they provide a clear indication as to how they plan to alter their ways.
+Through their commitments to green initiatives and renewable energy projects, they clearly indicate how they plan to alter their ways.

 An economy that uses the power of renewable energy is one that is better on so many levels.
 The decision to move across to green energy proves their commitment to making a difference.
-Large tech companies through to retailers are making a change.
+Large tech companies, through retailers, are making a change.

-So let’s take a look at a selection of some of the companies that have switched to renewable energy.
+So let's look at a selection of some companies that have switched to renewable energy.

-The company uses around 635,000,000 kWh on an annual basis and they use this energy to deliver power to its electric operation needs for the manufacture and processing of its electronic devices.
+The company uses around 635,000,000 kWh of annual green power, and they use this energy to deliver power to its electric operation needs for manufacturing and processing its electronic devices.

 Given that a lot of manufacturing takes place in Asia, which is where more has to be done to tackle the problem of Co2 emissions1, it is no surprise that Apple is trying to create some form of balance elsewhere.